rspec/rspec.github.io/source/blog/2019-05-11-rspec-rails-4-0-has-been-released.md

 ### Breaking changes

-RSpec Rails 4 supports only Rails 5 and 6.
-This is in line with our new versioning policy which keeps major versions of RSpec Rails in lock step with versions of Rails.
+RSpec Rails 4 only supports Rails 5 and 6.
+This is in line with our new versioning policy which keeps major versions of RSpec Rails in lockstep with supported versions of Rails.

 This means that we no longer support versions of Ruby below 2.2 in line with the supported Ruby versions of Rails 5.

-We have only restricted the version of Rails for this version allow a "soft support" for Rails 4.2 during this transitionary period but we strongly urge you to upgrade Rails to use 4.0.0.
+We have restricted the version of Rails for this version to 4.2 to allows a "soft support" for Rails 4.2 during this transitionary period but we strongly urge you to upgrade Rails to use 4.0.0.

 ### Removed version lock with RSpec gems

-The `rspec-rails` gem is no longer locked with the versioning of the other RSpec gems, we will now be releasing `rspec-rails` with each new major Rails release, keeping in lock step with their supported major versions.
+The `rspec-rails` gem is no longer locked with the versioning of the other RSpec gems, we will now be releasing `rspec-rails` with each new major Rails release, keeping in lockstep with their supported major versions.

 ### Improved JRuby support